SCN in the Western Balkans

 Regional practitioners workshop in Durrës, Albania

 The SCN Regional Practitioners’ Workshop for the Western Balkans took place on 12-13 September 2017 in Durrës, Albania.
-SCN member cities from across Albania, Bosnia and Herzegovina, Kosovo, Macedonia, Montenegro and Serbia were joined by partner organisations, experts and multilaterals.
+SCN member cities from across Albania, Bosnia and Herzegovina, Kosovo, North Macedonia, Montenegro and Serbia were joined by partner organisations, experts and multilaterals.
 The workshop was hosted by SCN partners, the International City/County Management Association (ICMA), and built on in-country training sessions in Kosovo, Albania and Montenegro earlier this year.
 In addition to the practitioner training, the event’s opening sessions also brought together key national figures and regional mayors, building cooperation across a membership of more than 40 cities region-wide.
 Click here to read the full report of the workshop.

 City consultations in the Western Balkans

-On 17-20 September 2018 the SCN team led consultation activities with member cities and local stakeholders in Kosovo and Macedonia.
-Following an engagement and training phase that led more than 40 municipalities across the Western Balkans (Albania, Bosnia and Herzegovina, Kosovo, Macedonia, Montenegro and Serbia) to join the SCN, we are now seeking to deepen our engagement and support local infrastructure and capacity building initiatives in selected partner municipalities.
+On 17-20 September 2018 the SCN team led consultation activities with member cities and local stakeholders in Kosovo and North Macedonia.
+Following an engagement and training phase that led more than 40 municipalities across the Western Balkans (Albania, Bosnia and Herzegovina, Kosovo, North Macedonia, Montenegro and Serbia) to join the SCN, we are now seeking to deepen our engagement and support local infrastructure and capacity building initiatives in selected partner municipalities.
 As a first step, a thorough understanding of the local contexts, activity to date, and existing or planned programming across the region is central.
-In addition to discussing with Mayor Mytaher Haskuka of Prizren and Mayor Visar Ganiu of Cair (Skopje) their respective specific challenges in P/CVE, the SCN team also received briefings and coordination updates on national efforts from the CT and CVE National Coordinators in Kosovo and Macedonia.
+In addition to discussing with Mayor Mytaher Haskuka of Prizren and Mayor Visar Ganiu of Cair (Skopje) their respective specific challenges in P/CVE, the SCN team also received briefings and coordination updates on national efforts from the CT and CVE National Coordinators in Kosovo and North Macedonia.
 Finally, recognising the central role of practitioners, civil society actors and project implementers, the SCN team met with local and international organisations to discuss their current and future projects in the area of P/CVE (ICITAP, Democracy Lab, Konica Institute, CIVIL, OSCE, and Search for Common Ground).
 This activity underlines an exciting period of SCN development in the Western Balkans, engaging a significant membership in a critical region.

 Local innovation grant for the Western Balkans